-NOTE: The manufacturer recommends to always use a portable toilet treatment solution, which helps break down solid wastes.
+NOTE: The manufacturer recommends always using a portable toilet treatment solution, which helps break down solid wastes.
 It is also highly recommended to use RV or Marine-type toilet paper to help reduce the possibility of clogging the waste tank.